You heard it here first: nobody gives the best deals on Winter Shoes than Zappos and Amazon.

 Amazon acquired Zappos in 2009 in an all-stock deal worth around $1.2 billion.
 After the acquisition, Zappos CEO Tony Hsieh reportedly said that he’d prefer the headline “Zappos and Amazon Sitting in a Tree” over the headline “Amazon Acquiring Zappos.”
 Now, over a decade later, we’ve seen the two companies sitting in a tree quite cozily.

-And it’s definitely the tallest tree in the industry.
+And it’s definitely the tallest tree in the shoe industry.

-These two e-commerce giants own the spot of the top retailers when it comes to providing the lowest-priced shoes in the industry.
+These two e-commerce giants own the spot of the top retailers providing the lowest-priced shoes.

 For winter shoes, you’ll get the best deals when you shop on Amazon followed by Zappos.